 Street health nurses in Downtown Toronto are providing vital health care.
 Our nurses are a part of larger team offering a range of supports, from mental health care to access to health cards.

 With your support, we can make it work.
 We envision a day when our services are not needed, but until then our fierce commitment continues.

 Health Care at Street Level

 Street Health is a non-profit community based agency that improves the health of homeless and under-housed people in Toronto.
 We offer both physical and mental health programs.
 Our work is focused in the neighbourhood around Dundas and Sherbourne Streets, an area with the largest concentration of homeless shelters and drop-in centres in Canada.

-We provide our services on the street, in parks, and in homeless shelters and drop-ins.
 The people we work with have lives characterized by extreme poverty, chronic unemployment, insecurity in housing, poor nutrition, high stress and loneliness.
 They also have more frequent and serious illnesses, and die younger on average than the general population.